anygyozalyan/sport-news/README.md

 # SPORT NEWS

-**SPORTNEWS** is a responsive sports news website built with React / Vite.
+**SPOR TNEWS** is a responsive sports news website built with React / Vite.
 The project includes a homepage with multiple sections: news, club rankings, sports articles..., and functional components such as **Loading animation** and **Scroll to Top button**.
+It's a frontend project demonstrating responsive design and component-based architecture in React.

 ## Features
 - Homepage with sections: Home, Category, Trending News, Recent News, Clubs Ranking, Sports Article.